astorDev/confi/mongo/dotnet/article/index.md

 ![](final-demo.gif)

-As you may see, both of the configuration are eventually updated although the LongPolling expectedly takes a longer time to see the changes.
+As you may see, both of the configurations are eventually updated, although the LongPolling expectedly takes a longer time to see the changes.
 Let's reflect for a little bit on what we have done in this article and call it a day!

 ## TLDR;